lupyuen/lupyuen.github.io/src/lvgl3.md

   ...
 ```

-Thus we're done with LVGL Library in WebAssembly!
+We're done with LVGL Library in WebAssembly!
 (Almost)

 _Now what happens when we run it?_